Helping people discover and live toward God’s design for sexuality and relationships, and equipping them to spark change by serving others.

 Board of Directors

-Colonel Bill Spencer, United States Air Force, Retired, is a facilitator and consultant for small non-profits on board governance, recruitment and strategic planning.
+Colonel Bill Spencer, vice-president, United States Air Force, Retired, is a facilitator and consultant for small non-profits on board governance, recruitment and strategic planning.
 For almost 29 years, he served in our nation’s Air Force with a warrior’s heart especially for those disfranchised by the culture.
 Whether teaching for Colorado Christian University or serving at CitizenLink, Bill now is motivated to advocate for victims of pornography and human trafficking.
 Bills family, including grandchildren, are all close by (for now) near his beloved Rocky Mountains.